ptibogxiv/doliconnect/readme.txt

 Use this plugin to greatly improve relations with yours customers.
 No Woocommerce or another e-shop need!

-Compatibility with Dolibarr v8 (until june 2019), v9 (until september 2019) & v10.
-Dolibarr 10 will be need for Strong Customer Authorization and 3Dsecure 2 compliance for all european's customer

 If you like the plugin, feel free to rate it (on the right side of this page)! :)

 You can test it live on [https://demo.ptibogxiv.net](https://demo.ptibogxiv.net)